Welcome to StudioRishan

 Dynamic Movement Testing with CYN

 This one is heavily based on Episode 8 of MURDER DRONES and uses one of my favorite characters from the show, CYN.
 I wanted to experiment with more dynamic movement while also trying to get a more cinematic feel.
-I feel pretty happy with the outcome and this also has some of my best post production work related to Blender.
-The issue with Blender is that it is a very heavy program, so simulating particles is difficult for my computer, that's why everything is added in post, and typically it takes weeks for the effects to feel like they're apart of the world of the animation, but I feel like I got that feel in this animation.
+I feel pretty happy with the outcome, and this also has some of my best post-production work related to Blender.
+The issue with Blender is that it is a very heavy program, so simulating particles is difficult for my computer; that's why everything is added in post.
+And typically it takes weeks for the effects to feel like they're a part of the world of the animation, but I feel like I got that feel in this animation.

 Video Link: https://youtu.be/-XsrnuAHJIA?si=CwZXmZ6sYFkX_o7O